 - Their large kidneys are specially adapted to derive fresh water from the salted seawater and excrete concentrated urine.

 Sea Otter Food Chain

-- In the food chain of sea otters, sun is the overall source of energy.
+- In the food chain of sea otters, the sun is the overall source of energy.

 - Sea otters are part of the marine ecosystem, so marine vegetation like kelps are producers that get energy from the sun and prepare food through photosynthesis for themselves.